 At the beginning of this period, the ocean floor was covered in carpets of microbial life that would become a food source for early multi-cellular organisms.
 At the same time, some organisms were developing calcium carbonate exoskeletons and began to build reefs.
 This continued until about the middle of the Cambrian Period when there was a significant extension event that wiped out many of the species.
 Which opened up a large number of ecological niches and may have set the stage for the Cambrian Explosion.

 It’s really quite amazing how quickly all of the organisms at this time began evolving – basically doing it for only a period of about 40 million years.
 And this wasn’t merely simple life either.
-No, a study of Cambrian rocks show that these organisms were employing advanced survival strategies which include burrowing into the ocean floor sediment to escape predation, actively hunting and even making complex interconnected tunnels to live in.
+A study of Cambrian rocks show that these organisms were employing advanced survival strategies which include burrowing into the ocean floor sediment to escape predation, actively hunting and even making complex interconnected tunnels to live in.

 Most of the modern metazoan phylum are represented during this time period, although most of the were represented by classes of animals that have since gone extinct.
 For instance, Echinoderms were present but they looked nothing like modern starfish or sea urchins but instead looked very alien.
 Other invertebrates which existed during this time included trilobites, hyolithids, and archaeocyathids.
+See Trilobite fossils for sale.

 The climate of the Cambrian Period was still cold but was beginning to warm as the glaciers began to recede.
 Scientists believe that during this time Rodinia broke apart and the melting of the glaciers created shallow seas and tidal pools that allowed life to develop.
 The constant mixing of chemicals as the ocean waves struck against the land was probably extremely helpful for the evolution of life.